ncsa/GenomicsCortextVarNextflow/README.md

 ### Output Structure

-This workflow dumps the output of each process described in [figure 1](#intended-pipeline-architecture-and-function) in the results directory specified in `resultsDir` parameter in nextflow.config file.
-In addition to output folders, there are also `sampleForStep#` folders that do not contain significant products/output for the user.
-Additionally there is `log` folder containing cortex stdout for each sample for each step.
-Finally, there is a `work` folder that is described by "Logging functionality" section above.
+This workflow places the output of each process described in [figure 1](#intended-pipeline-architecture-and-function) and figure 2 in the results directory specified in `resultsDir` parameter in nextflow.config file.
+Each process will have a folder, named as `(PROCESSNAME)Output` to host the output files of the specific process.

-**Figure 4:** Complete output structure of resultsDir

 ### Test Environment